-- Encouraging the minimum use of reverse thrust by aircraft on landing consistent with safety constraints, particularly between 23.00 and 06.00 - Except in emergencies engine testing shall be restricted to areas designated for that purpose - Except in emergencies, restrictions are imposed on the ground running of engines between 23.00 and 07.00; and - Investigating measures to reduce use of ground power units on the frequently used stand.
+- Encouraging the minimum use of reverse thrust by aircraft on landing consistent with safety constraints, particularly between 23.00 and 06.00 - Except in emergencies, engine testing shall be restricted to areas designated for that purpose - Except in emergencies, restrictions are imposed on the ground running of engines between 23.00 and 07.00; and - Investigating measures to reduce use of ground power units on the frequently used stands. (e.g. the phased installation of Fixed Electrical Ground Power focusing on the frequently used stands first).